The

 / Emergency Equipment:

-Warning triangles are required
+Warning triangles are

-in all motor cars registered
+required in all motor

-after 1 July 2006.
-There
+1 July 2006.
+There does

-does not appear to be a
+not appear to be a legal

-legal requirement for reflective
+requirement for reflective

 jackets, fire extinguishers